Avery Friedman: Music career

-Debut and early releases (2023-2024)
+Debut and Early Releases (2023-2024)

-Friedman first began writing songs in 2023 and started performing live in 2024, sharing bills with the acts Sister., h. pruz, and Dead Gowns.
+Friedman first began writing and performing songs in 2023.

 Her first demo recordings in 2024 were included in two benefit compilations from Steakhouse Records (You're Gonna Be Great 3 - A Compilation in Support of the Entertainment Community Fund) and GUNK (For Palestine).

-Sister. and CIAO MALZ guitarist James Chrisman offered to record her debut album, and their sessions occurred in the winter of 2024 and included contributions from Felix Walworth of Florist and Told Slant, Ryan Cox of Club Aqua, and Malia DelaCruz of CIAO MALZ.
-In November Friedman self-released the “Flowers Fell” single, which was praised by Muso's Guide.
+Friedman recorded her debut album in the winter of 2024 with James Chrisman, Felix Walworth, Ryan Cox, and Malia DelaCruz.
+In November Friedman self-released the “Flowers Fell” single.